Facial Ageing

 RF delivers uniform heat to the dermis at a controlled depth to stimulate collagen and elastin fibres and tighten skin.
 A 2011 study of individuals over 3 months of treatments had their photos and skin biopsy specimens analysed.
 It was found that their skin had a significant increase in collagen types I and III, and newly synthesised collagen at the end of treatment.14

-Read our treatment guide on Thermage FLX.
+Read our treatment guide on Radiofrequency Skin Tightening.

 The goal of facial aesthetic treatment is to help restore facial volume, and correct age-related shadow patterns inherent to the ageing face.
 Your aesthetic doctor can decide on the treatment option that is right for you.
 Please consult your doctor for a personalised assessment and customised treatment program.